Hans Klering

-Hans Klering (8 November 1906 – 30 October 1988) was a German actor, director, voice actor, graphic designer and author.
+Hans Karl Klering (8 November 1906 – 30 October 1988) was a German actor, director, voice actor, graphic designer and author.
 He joined the Communist Party and went into exile in the Soviet Union in 1931, returning to Germany in 1945.
 In 1946, he became a co-founder of DEFA, the East German state-owned film studio, as well as one of its directors and board members.